lammps/lammps/doc/src/Howto_mdi.rst

 If LAMMPS is used as a stand-alone engine it should set up the system it will be modeling in its input script, then invoke the :doc:`mdi/engine <mdi_engine>` command.
-This will put LAMMPS into engine mode where it waits for messages and data from the driver.
+This will put LAMMPS into "engine mode" where it waits for messages and data from the driver.
 When the driver sends an "EXIT" command, LAMMPS will exit engine mode and the input script will continue.